-Washington florist who refused same-sex wedding job settles with couple
+Florist who refused same-sex wedding job settles with couple

-RICHLAND — A florist who was in an eight-year legal battle that reached the U.S. Supreme Court will retire after settling with the same-sex couple whose wedding job she refused.
+RICHLAND, Wash.
+(AP) — A florist in Washington state who was in an eight-year legal battle that reached the U.S. Supreme Court will retire after settling with the same-sex couple whose wedding job she refused.

-Barronelle Stutzman of Richland announced the settlement Thursday, saying she has paid $5,000 to Robert Ingersoll, the Tri-City Herald reported.
+Barronelle Stutzman of Richland, Washington, announced the settlement Thursday, saying she has paid $5,000 to Robert Ingersoll, The Tri-City Herald reported.

 She also wished Ingersoll, who had been her customer at Arlene’s Flowers for almost a decade, “the very best.”